Christopher-Emunah-Kim/Christopher-Emunah-Kim.github.io/index.markdown

 	<section id="four" class="wrapper style1 fade-up">
 		<div class="inner">
 			<h2>Get in touch</h2>
 			<p>For basic contact, please use email.
-If you would like, please use Instagram DM.</p>
+If you would like, please use Instagram DM.
+It is faster :D </p>
 			<div class="split style1">
 				<section>
 					<form method="post" action="#">